PrunaAI/pruna/docs/user_manual/evaluate.rst

 Internal Call Types
 ~~~~~~~~~~~~~~~~~~~~

 The following table lists the supported internal call types and examples of metrics using them.
+The following table lists the supported internal call types and examples of metrics using them.

 This is what's happening under the hood when you pass ``call_type="single"`` or ``call_type="pairwise"`` to a metric.